Upcoming Classes, Workshops,Lectures & Exhibitions

 The beauty of nature stirs the emotions and inspires the spirit.
 Develop an intimate understanding of plant structure while conveying an emotional, aesthetic response to what you see.
-Each week, you will evaluate the compositional possibilities of a landscape with quick notan (a Japanese word meaning "light-dark balance") sketches, then settle in for a sustained drawing period focusing on both distant and close-up plant forms.
-When the weather allows students will draw outside on location including at the Volunteer Park Conservatory and the Washington Park Arboretum.
+Each week, you will evaluate the compositional possibilities of the location with quick thumbnail/notan (a Japanese word meaning "light-dark balance") sketches, then settle in for a sustained drawing period focusing on both distant and close-up plant forms.
+We will meet at parks as weather permits for plein air drawing and move into the studio when needed.

 Personalized mentoring sessions are a great way to make headway with your art!
 If you are interested in working one on one to hone your skills or even start at the beginning, please book a lesson here.